MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/submit-regulatory-alerts.md

 ms.service: dynamics-365-business-central
 ---

-# <a name="submit-alerts-about-countryregion-specific-regulatory-features"></a>Submit alerts about country/region-specific regulatory features
+# Submit alerts about country/region-specific regulatory features

 We invite you to use Microsoft Dynamics Lifecycle Services (LCS) to submit regulatory alerts through the Dynamics regulatory alert submission service.

-## <a name="to-submit-a-regulatory-alert-in-lcs"></a>To submit a regulatory alert in LCS
+## To submit a regulatory alert in LCS

 1. Go to [Lifecycle Services](https://lcs.dynamics.com) and sign in.